yujunz/gitlab.com-runbooks/README.md

 * Update the [Production Oncall Log](https://docs.google.com/document/d/1nWDqjzBwzYecn9Dcl4hy1s4MLng_uMq-8yGRMxtgK6M/edit#heading=h.nmt24c52ggf5)
 * If we lack monitoring or alerting Open an issue and label as `monitoring`, even if you close issue immediately.
 See [handbook](https://about.gitlab.com/handbook/infrastructure/)
 * Keep in mind [GitLab's data breach notification policy](https://about.gitlab.com/security/#data-breach-notification-policy) and work with the security team to determine if a user data breach has occurred and if notification needs to be provided.
-* Once the emergency is over, [Tweet](howto/tweeting-guidelines.md)  an update and let users know the issue is resolved.
+* Once the incident is resolved, [Tweet](howto/tweeting-guidelines.md)  an update and let users know the issue is resolved.

 ## Guidelines